Franjcf/hybridBiotInterFoam/README.rst

 ----------------------------------------------------------------------------

-**Example Applications**
+**Example Applications/Case Templates**

 - Sample cases that show the multi-scale nature of this solver by simulating systems with a combination of porous and free-fluid regions (wave absorption in poroelastic coastal barriers and fracture-driven surface deformation).
+Each variable within the "0/" directory and the "constant" directory is labeled to make it easier to understand.
+There is a template for both elastic and plastic systems.

 .. figure:: /images/coastal_barrier.png
     :align: right